Why perimenopause symptoms change throughout the day

 • Identify triggers that make certain times worse

-• Communicate patterns clearly to your provider
+• Communicate patterns clearly to your physician

 How to track timing patterns